8go/matrix-eno-bot/README.md

 Custom error types for the bot.
 Currently there's only one special type that's defined for when a error is found while the config file is being processed.

+### `command_dict.py`

+Commands are nearly exclusively specified in a Yaml config file `commands.yaml`.
+This yaml file is read and internally a dictionary structure is created holding all the information specified in `commands.yaml`.
+This file has a class that implements all operations necessary on this command dictionary.

 ### `config.yaml.example`

 The sample configuration file.
 People running your bot should be advised to copy this file to `config.yaml`, then edit it according to their needs.
 Be sure never to check the edited `config.yaml` into source control since it'll likely contain sensitive details like passwords!

+### `commands.yaml.example`

+The sample commands file.
+People running your bot should be advised to copy this file to `commands.yaml`, then edit it according to their needs.
+Here is where users can specify new commands, simply by editing a text file (in Yaml format).
+No knowledge of Python is needed.